 - The guest who has the DAS must ride with the guests in their party and must scan his or her ticket first before other party members.
 Each person must scan their park ticket upon entering.

 How do I find a Guest Relations kiosk?

 Look on the park map for the "i" symbol.
-In Disneyland there are kiosks in front of Jolly Holliday, near Haunted Mansion, in Fantasyland near Dumbo and in Tomorrowland near Star Tours.
-At Disney California Adventure the booths are located on Buena Vista Street near Carthay Circle, near the entrance to Cars Land and at Paradise Pier near King Triton’s Carousel.
+In Disneyland there are kiosks in front of Jolly Holiday, near Haunted Mansion, in Fantasyland near Dumbo and in Tomorrowland near Star Tours.
+At Disney California Adventure the booths are located on Buena Vista Street near Carthay Circle, near the entrance to Cars Land and at Pixar Pier across from Incredicoaster.
 The kiosks usually look like a podium with an umbrella and have cast members waiting to serve you and answer any questions.